Scalable ADER-DG Transport Method with Polynomial Order Independent CFL Limit: Abstract

 \section{Abstract}

-Discontinuous Galerkin (DG) methods are known to suffer from increasingly restrictive time step constraints as the polynomial order increases, limiting their efficiency at high orders.
+Discontinuous Galerkin (DG) methods are known to suffer from increasingly restrictive explicit time-step constraints as the polynomial order increases, limiting their efficiency at high orders for explicit time-stepping schemes.
 In this paper, we introduce a novel \emph{locally implicit}, but \emph{globally explicit} ADER-DG scheme designed for transport-dominated problems.
 The method achieves a maximum stable time step governed by an element-width based CFL condition that is independent of the polynomial degree.
-By solving a set of element-local implicit problems at each time step, our approach more effectively captures the domain of dependence.
-As a result, our method remains stable for CFL numbers up to $1/\sqrt{d}$ in $d$ spatial dimensions.
+By solving a set of element-local implicit problems at each time step, our approach more effectively utilises the domain of dependence.
+As a result, our method remains stable for CFL numbers up to $\approx 1/\sqrt{d}$ in $d$ spatial dimensions.
 We provide a rigorous stability proof in one dimension, and extend the analysis to two and three dimensions using a semi-analytical von Neumann stability analysis.
-The accuracy and convergence of the method are demonstrated through numerical experiments on both linear and nonlinear test cases.
+The accuracy and convergence of the method are demonstrated through numerical experiments for both linear and nonlinear test cases, including numerical simulations of a transport problem on a cubed sphere 2D manifold embedded in 3D.